Robbie-Cook/bigiron.css/README.md

 If you are targeting browsers without support for CSS Custom Properties such as Internet Explorer, runtime theming is not an option.
 To apply your own theming, you'll need to make your changes in the source files themselves, then re-compile the CSS files.
 This works like the following:

 - Clone the repository to your machine
-- Run `yarn` to install dependencies
+- Run `npm i` to install dependencies
 - Make the theming changes you want in `src/variables-*.css`
 - Run `npm build` to compile the CSS files
 - Use the compiled files in the `out/` directory on your site

-You also might want to check out the [Contributing Guide](https://github.com/kognise/water.css/tree/master/.github/CONTRIBUTING.md) as it contains further information about the build setup.

 ## Contributing

-Water.css becomes better for everyone when people like you help make it better!
+Bigiron.css becomes better for everyone when people like you help make it better!

-Check out our [Contributing Guide](.github/CONTRIBUTING.md) to learn how to get started.
-And thanks for taking the time to contribute! :)